What the heck is going on, you ask? Say hello to Tersus.

 Happy Birthday Google!

 Wow, you’re eight years old today.
 Where has the time gone?
 I wish I could say I’ve been using you from the very beginning, but I haven’t.
 But now… you’re indispensible.
 I rely on you for email, calendaring, spreadsheets, searching… You’ve become a trusted tool in my online life.
-So, with that, I wish you a happy birthday, Google.
-May you have … Read the rest of this item
+So, with that, I wish you … Read the rest of this item

 This item was posted by Chris Harrison.